Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

 The convergence of binary search is exponential.
-This ensures that the overhead is benign: a total of $\log (\| A \|/\epsilon)$ queries of $\textsc{CPfeas}(\lambda)$ suffice to determine the optimal solution of \textsc{CPopt} \eqref{eq:CPopt} up to accuracy $\epsilon$.
+This ensures that the overhead is benign: a total of $\log (\| A \|/\epsilon)$ queries of $\textsc{CPfeas}(\lambda)$ suffices to determine the optimal solution of \textsc{CPopt} \eqref{eq:CPopt} up to accuracy $\epsilon$.
 In summary:

 \begin{fact} Binary search reduces the task of solving convex optimization problems \eqref{eq:CPopt} to the task of solving convex feasibility problems \eqref{eq:CPfeas}. \end{fact}